findingmarbles/Retromat/README.md

 # Contact

-Retr-O-Mat is primarily run by me, Corinna Baldauf, so if you've got questions, suggestions, etc. please get in touch:
+Retromat is primarily run by me, Corinna Baldauf, so if you've got questions, suggestions, etc. please get in touch:

 * corinna@finding-marbles.com